Olsro/reddit-ipod-guides/guides/some-important-facts-about-ipods.md

 * With a CF card, I have issues with the stability of Disk Mode only on my iPod Video.
 It sometimes freeze on the PC (and on the iPod itself I don't see anymore any kind of activity) so I cannot continue copying/see the files until I reconnect.
 But if I boot completely the Stock OS and let it connect as a disk, it's perfectly stable from there.
 * I documented many things about a Rockbox iPod Mini setup here, there is many precise infos on it that you may find helpful : [https://www.reddit.com/r/ipod/comments/1ebxjur/ipod\_mini\_sharing\_thoughts\_and\_tricks\_on\_daily/](https://www.reddit.com/r/ipod/comments/1ebxjur/ipod_mini_sharing_thoughts_and_tricks_on_daily/)
 * If you sync your Music with iTunes, creating the database will be much faster on Rockbox (for my library, it takes 20 minutes compared to one hour) because iTunes is creating very short paths on the file system, which is a very optimized and storage efficient way to organize the music.
 If your music is properly tagged, navigation using the Rockbox database is a lot of pleasure.
+* Gapless music playback is supported on Stock OS only starting the iPod Nano 2G or the iPod Video 5G which is pretty surprisingly late in the iPod line of products.
+Any older iPod (like the mini) did not support it.
+But Rockbox has this feature for all models of iPod.
 * Syncing your content by using an old iTunes version (9.2.1 or 10.7 especially) runs like a dream.
 It is a fast&reliable syncing setup, and fully compatible with Phase playlists.
 In the other hand, using anything newer than iTunes 12.0.1 is known to break smart playlists auto-refresh on the iPod itself.
 Also, syncing a Windows formatted iPod on MacOS Sonoma is known to lead to broken album arts on device, you've been warned.

 # Support me on Patreon